nodetec/relayrunner/docs/server/firewall.md

 ## Enable on Boot

-UFW should already be enabled to start automatically on boot, but if it isn’t then run the following command:
+UFW should already be enabled to start automatically on boot, but if it isn’t then run:

 ```bash
 systemctl enable ufw